-The Advantages and Disadvantages of Social Media Marketing
+The Advantages and Disadvantages of Social Media

 Social media has fundamentally changed the way businesses interact with customers and the public at large.
 What started as an innovative way to approach the marketplace has become an essential tool for marketing, public relations, and customer service.
 But as easy as social media has made it to connect with customers, it does come with a few drawbacks.